|Nutritional Guidelines (per serving)|

 Sofrito Is a Global Sauce

 As with many Spanish dishes and sauces, sofrito has been incorporated into many other cuisines, including Cuban, Puerto Rican, and Dominican.
-Spain's global colonization throughout history took the sauce not just to Latin America, however, but also the Philippines, and many other places around the world.
+Spain's global colonization throughout history took the sauce not just to Latin America, however, but also to the Philippines, and many other places around the world.
 It is very common in Caribbean food and each island puts its own spin on sofrito.
 You can even see sofrito's influence in French and Italian sauces.